Florida Museum of Natural History: Calusa Leader's House

 The inside of the chief's hut in the Southwest Florida Hall.

 This gallery showcases the society of the Calusa through a dramatic re-created scene.
-Visitors enter a palm-thatched building and find themselves in a Calusa leader's house during a political ceremony.
-Subdued lights and sounds of singing add drama to a scene of six human sculptures, based on known individuals from historic Spanish documents.
-The setting is the Calusa capital town of Calos, about the year 1564.
+Visitors enter a palm-thatched building and find themselves in a Calusa leader's house during a political ceremony, featuring six human sculptures, based on known individuals from historic Spanish documents.
+The setting is the Calusa capital town of Calos in the year 1564.
 A distant chief is visiting the Calusa leader and his close associates.
 Interpretive panels explain topics such as Calusa politics, social organization, and spiritual beliefs.
 Artifacts from the museum's collections complement the stories and include shell, bone, and metal ornaments as well as objects traded to the Calusa from places as far away as Missouri.

 South Florida's Native American Legacy Gallery

 The Legacy Gallery presents some of the most rare and interesting objects in the South Florida collections.
 These include a 1,000-year-old hand-carved wooden panel with a painting of the near-extinct ivory-billed woodpecker, a wooden panel with a painted alligator, wooden figurines of animals and humans, ornaments made from precious metals, and numerous other carved wooden and bone objects.
-Interpretive panels discuss South Florida sites of special significance, including the remarkable "wet sites" that can yield detailed information when excavated with care and when recovered objects are appropriately treated.
+Interpretive panels discuss South Florida sites of special significance, including "wet sites", which can yield detailed information when excavated with care and when recovered objects are appropriately treated.
 A multimedia interactive further explains the process of properly preserving and caring for wet-site materials.

 Today's South Florida Indian People

 This gallery is devoted to the Indian people who live in South Florida today: the Seminole and Miccosukee.
 Interpretive panels address their history and their living traditions.
-Display cases feature many of the interesting objects from the museum's collections, including patchwork clothing, woodwork, basketry, silverwork, and artifacts from early Seminole sites.
+Display cases feature many objects from the museum's collections, including patchwork clothing, woodwork, basketry, silverwork, and artifacts from early Seminole sites.

 Water Shapes Florida

-Opened in 2024, Water Shapes Florida replaced “Northwest Florida: Waterways and Wildlife.”
-The new exhibit features a focus on Florida’s freshwater and wildlife.
-It features a mix of interactive elements, wildlife replicas, and a simulation of a boat tour.
+Opened in 2024, Water Shapes Florida replaced "Northwest Florida: Waterways and Wildlife."
+The new exhibit focuses on Florida's freshwater and wildlife and features a mix of interactive elements, wildlife replicas, and a simulation of a boat tour.